 Tyler Perry

-Perry wrote and produced many stage plays, which were at their successful peak in the 1990s and the 2000s.
+Perry has written and produced many stage plays, which were at their successful peak in the 1990s and the 2000s.
 His breakthrough performance came in 2005 with the film Diary of a Mad Black Woman, which he wrote and produced as an adaptation of his stage play of the same name.
-He also developed numerous television series, most notably Tyler Perry's House of Payne, which ran for eight seasons on TBS from 2006 to 2012, before being renewed in 2020.
+He has also developed numerous television series, most notably Tyler Perry's House of Payne, which ran for eight seasons on TBS from 2006 to 2012, before being renewed in 2020.
 In 2011, Forbes listed him as the highest-paid man in entertainment, earning $130 million between May 2010 and May 2011.
 In 2012, Perry struck an exclusive multi-year partnership with Oprah Winfrey and her Oprah Winfrey Network (OWN).
 The deal featured scripted projects such as The Haves and the Have Nots.
 In 2019, he produced the political drama series The Oval for BET.

 Outside of his own productions, Perry has been cast in numerous Hollywood films including Star Trek (2009), Alex Cross (2012), Gone Girl (2014), Teenage Mutant Ninja Turtles: Out of the Shadows (2016), Vice (2018), Those Who Wish Me Dead (2021), and Don't Look Up (2021).
 Perry has also done voice acting for animated films such as The Star (2017) and Paw Patrol: The Movie (2021).